September 27, 2009

 need a large turn-out.
 Please circulate this information to others who may be interested.

-New Information and Some Changed Dates for Charles Beer’s Public Forums on How to Improve the AODA full article
+New Information and Some Changed Dates for Charles Beer’s Public Forums on How to Improve the AODA.
+Read full article.

 By Heather Travis